udioeater/guild-docs/artisan_roles/faq.md

 : Depends on how you define 'heavily.'
 Will someone who participates in the community grow and mature in their profession at a faster rate?
 Experience says 'yes'.
 So, an artisan that participates in activities outside of their billable time will progress at a faster rate.

 Are measures like the number of releases optional?
 Or explain how that works?
 [Issue #14](https://github.com/PillarTechnology/guild-docs/issues/314)
-: answer goes here
+: The answer is in the same vein as the answers to the questions for Issue #21.

 Similarly, are the number of projects an optional criteria?
 [Issue #14](https://github.com/PillarTechnology/guild-docs/issues/14)
-: answer goes here
+: This is addressed in the answers to the questions for Issue #21.

 What are marketable technologies?
 [Issue #15](https://github.com/PillarTechnology/guild-docs/issues/15) : Marketable technologies are technologies that we can build solutions around.
 In other words, clients are actively requesting them and / or we see them becoming hot in the near term.